brgaines/brgaines.github.io/presentations/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_9ywlGrG5fU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>

+A [companion article](https://communities.sas.com/t5/SAS-Communities-Library/How-to-Develop-SAS-Code-to-Train-a-Deep-Learning-Model-for-Image/ta-p/663322) that provides a little more detail is available on SAS Communities.

 ## November, 2019 -- CAUSE Webinar
 Want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
 Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?